stacks-archive/blockstack.org/pages/roadmap/roadmap.md

 - Launch of full-scale Stacks mining.
 - Launch of App Mining registration and voting directly on Stacks blockchain.
 - Launch of community elections for App Mining App Reviewers.
-- Release of Gaia storage upgrade, making Gaia more decentralized and censorship-resistant.
+- Release of Gaia storage upgrade, making Gaia even more decentralized and censorship-resistant.
 - Release of anonymous analytics API to report on app usage, growth, and retention.
-- Release of core consumer utility apps for Blockstack ID such as ID management, address book, and file explorer.
+- Release of core consumer utility apps for Blockstack ID such as profile management, address book, and file explorer.

 ### 2019 Q3–Q4

 - Hardfork to new consensus algorithm: Simple client verification, higher throughput, and smart contracts.
 - Release ability to create app-specific economies through app tokens.
 - Launch of fully-featured smart contracting support in the Stacks blockchain, allowing for financial services functionality in apps.
-- Launch of full-featured App Mining after Pilot and Beta periods.
+- Begin paying STX to Blockstack app ecosystem developers via App Mining
 - Launch ability to publish apps via Blockstack Naming System vs. DNS.
 - Launch of iOS and Android apps for Blockstack authentication.
 - Host Blockstack Summit 2019, the annual flagship event.

 ### 2019 Q2

-- Release of testnet for Stacks blockchain v2.
+- Blockstack Token LLC files publicly for Reg A qualification for proposed $50M token sale.
+- Announce plan to pay $1,000,000 each month to Blockstack app ecosystem developers.
+- 100 Blockstack apps built on Blockstack.
-- Release of simplified auth flow and profile management.
+- Release of Clarity smart contract SDK and tutorials.
 - Form dedicated QA team, automated testing, pre-release process for core libraries.
-- Release of Stacks blockchain and (new) Blockstack architecture papers.
+- Release of technical whitepaper 2.0 covering latest full-stack architecture of Blockstack.
 - Release of in-depth report on the future of Stacks token economics.
+- Addition of cross-app data sharing Collections functionality to Gaia.

 ---